maxthenobody/Kaggle.Childmind/README.md

 ## 2. Problem Statement

 Problematic Internet Use (PIU) is a growing concern, impacting mental health and daily functioning in children and adolescents.
 Early identification of PIU is crucial for effective intervention.
-This project aimed to create a predictive model by analyzing actigraphy data in conjunction with demographic and behavioral data to accurately classify individuals with PIU.
+This project aimed to create a predictive model by analyzing complex features from multiple data sources such as actigraphy, demographic and behavioral data to accurately classify individuals with PIU.

 ## 3. Dataset

 The dataset provided by the Child Mind Institute (via Kaggle) includes:

+*Demographics data: